Western University of Health Sciences Lebanon Oregon

 JUST THE FACTS, FOR SALEM – We report on your community with care and depth, fairness and accuracy.
 Get local news that matters to you.
 Subscribe to Salem Reporter.
 Click I want to subscribe!

-Ardeshir Tabrizian has covered criminal justice and housing for Salem Reporter since September 2021.
+Ardeshir Tabrizian has covered the justice system and public safety for Salem Reporter since September 2021.
 As an Oregon native, his award-winning watchdog journalism has traversed the state.
 He has done reporting for The Oregonian, Eugene Weekly and Malheur Enterprise.